matthewearl/quess-stockfish/README.md

 sudo apt install stockfish
 ```

-Make a new Python virtualenv (tested with Python 3.10.0), and install
+Make and activate a new Python virtualenv (tested with Python 3.10.12).
-dependencies:
+Checkout and then cd into this repo.
+Install dependencies:

 ```bash
 pip install -r requirements.txt